 Feeding Therapy Services

-Take our Smart Match Survey so that we can match your child with the right therapist.
+Complete our intake form so that we can match your child with the right therapist.

 How do I know if my child needs Feeding Therapy?